kingakwa/PROJECT-3-MIGRATION-OF-BITBUCKET-DATA-CENTER-FROM-ONE-REGION-TO-ANOTHER-REGION-LEVERAGING-MGN/README.md

     **launch the cutover instance**

-- Select the `source Servers` => `Test and cutover` => `Launch Cutover instance`
-- A cutover instance should be launched as per your launch template
-- Go to EC2 => A new AWS MGN service conversion server should be launch
-- Once this is completed a cutover instance should be available
-- Review and confirm the instance settings, then click `Launch`.

 **Expected** Result: The cutover instance is launched in AWS, and the server enters the Cutover in Progress state.
 This step involves transitioning production traffic to the new environment.